Enchele: History

 Illyrian tribes in the 7th–4th centuries BCE.

 In southern Illyria organized states were formed earlier than in other areas of this region.
-The oldest known state in the region which can be discussed about from ancient sources is that of the Encheli.
+The oldest known state in the region which can be discussed about from ancient sources is that of the Enchelei.
 The height of the Enchelean state was from the 8th–7th centuries BC, but the kingdom fell from dominant power around the 6th century BC.
-It seems that the weakening of the kingdom of Enchelae resulted in their assimilation and inclusion into a newly established Illyrian realm at the latest in the 6th–5th century BC, marking the arising of the Dassareti, who appear to have replaced the Enchelei in the lakeland area of Ohrid and Prespa.
-While the Enchelean area of river Drilon and lake Shkodra in northern Albania saw in later times the emergence of the Labeates, an Illyrian tribe who retained their distinct identity until the early Roman period.
+Some authors hypothesize that the seeming weakening of the Enchele kingdom resulted from their assimilation and inclusion into the newly established Illyrian realm of the Dassareti, however, per Polybius and Strabo’s accounts, the Enchele were also called Dassareti/Sessarethii.

 As reported in a fragment of Hecataeus of Miletus (around 6th century BC), Enchelei neighbored the Dexaroi, a Chaonian tribe.

 The Enchelei were often at war with the northern Greeks.
-From written sources from Greek writers such as Herodotus, the Enchelean army is even recorded attacking the temple of Delphi.
+From written sources from Greek writers such as Herodotus, the Enchelean army is recorded attacking the temple of Delphi.

 Justin (2nd century AD) reports that at a time when the ruler of Macedonia was the infant Aeropus I (around 6th century BC), the Illyrians attacked successfully Macedonia until the infant ruler was brought to a battle by his Macedonian subjects, benefitting from his presence and avenging their initial defeat against the Illyrians.
 The name of the specific Illyrian tribe or group of tribes that attacked Macedonia is not reported in Justin's account, but it has been suggested that they would have been either the Enchelei, whose realm was centered at that time in the area of Lake Lychnidus, or the Taulantii, who were based farther west, in the coastal area within and around Epidamnos and Apollonia.
 The Illyrian raids against the Argeads who were based at Aegae indicate that Illyrian attacks also involved the Upper Macedonian regions of Lynkestis, Orestis and Eordaea, Elimea, and Tymphaea, as they were located between Illyrian territory and Argead lands.